 Management gurus tell us that networking is good for us.
 They’ve been telling us this for decades.
 Yet many lawyers don’t like networking and see it as a waste of time.
 Some are uncomfortable with making small talk with strangers.
 Some are fundamentally introverts and cannot bring themselves to do it.

 At the other end of the spectrum, even if you’re a successful networker and bring piles of business cards back to your office, chances are that if you’re like most people, you don’t do anything with them.
-A year from now, you’ll wonder who what person was and where you met them.
+A year from now, you’ll wonder who that person was and where you met them.
+If you’ve gone all out to use companies like Metal Kards to help produce high-quality business cards, you might as well make the most out of it.

 And can you relate to this typical networking scenario?